janaSunrise/nextjs-quickstart-template/README.md

 # NextJS Quickstart Template

-A simple and easy to use boilerplate for your next NextJS project, to get you started in NO time.
+A simple and amazing template for your next NextJS project, to get you started in no time.

 ## Installation and Quickstart